 Iwe fun Odu Ifa: A Collection of Sacred Afrikan Scriptures for Pan Afrikan Development is a serious collection of the 256 Odu Ifa sacred verses as taught in the Isese (Ifa/Orisha) tradition of the Yoruba.
 This 735-page book, with over 1000 verses (including both Yoruba and English), provides a good and reliable source of Ifa and is a culmination of seven years of compiling and 16 years of actual research by HRM Axosu Agelo Agbovi I. This monumental work is historical in that it is the first ever complete book of Odu Ifa published by an "African American".
 Iwe fun Odu Ifa has been temporarily slashed from its normal price of $117 to its current sale price of $89.99.
+We are providing free shipping also!
 Take advantage while you can.
 735 pages.
-"6" x "9" inch pages.
+"8.5" x "11" inch pages.

 All of our hard copy books are print on demand so please allow up to 5 business days for the book printing to be complete before shipment.
 You may need to allow a little extra time for orders near or on American holidays.
 Thank you for your patience.
 It should also be noted that we send the products to the exact address provided by the customer as we do keep records of exact orders.
 We are not responsible for orders being accepted at the exact address that is specified in an order if the customer provided that address but it is an incomplete or incorrect address.
 This simply means there are no refunds or reorders when we are provided the wrong information as we are trusting that our customers are providing the right info.
 Currently we do not provide expedited shipping and there are no refunds on any of our publications.
 Please order carefully. -KRH

 Posted by Ifatunbi on 19th Feb 2014